dokwork/lualine-ex/ExComponent.md

     -- The color for the icon of the disabled component: disabled_icon_color = { fg = 'grey' }

-    -- The `true` means that the icon must be shown
-    -- even if the component is empty: always_show_icon = true
 })
 ```

-By default, `lualine` doesn't show an icon if a component is empty, but it
-may be not very useful for disabled components.
-To show the icon in any cases
-set the property `always_show_icon` to `true`.

 ### Render circle